This post contains affiliate links and I may earn a commission if you make a purchase.

 - Tough underwriting requirements

-You’ll need good credit, low debt-to-income ratio and a high income to be approved here.
+You’ll need good credit, a low debt-to-income ratio, and a high income to be approved here.

 If you face economic hardship, Laurel Road will allow you to pause your payments for up to 12 months.

 They are one of the few lenders that will refinance student loans above $300,000.

 One of the most recognizable lenders is SoFi because they were one of the original student loan refinancing companies available.

 What sets apart this company is the variation of repayment terms they offer.
 You have your choice between 5, 7, 10, 15, and 20-year repayment terms and your choice of fixed and variable rate loans.

 SoFi also offers unemployment protection for their borrowers, career support programs, and no origination fees and penalties for prepayment.